namoshri/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Test Accuracy = 0.934

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
 I tried LeNet as as first architecture reference.
 It was earlier used for MNIST .
-With change in classification label was able to use classify traffice signals with 0.87 accuracy
+With change in classification label was able to use classify traffice signals with 0.87 accuracy*

-* What were some problems with the initial architecture?
 It has less classification and accuracy was less.
 Errors were observed in few images.

-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
 I did lot of experiments in increasing convolution layer, changing output dimensions, adding multiple FC laters.
 Adjusting stride and size for pooling etc.

-* Which parameters were tuned?
-How were they adjusted and why?
 In final network, dropout parameter adjusted.
 Increasing keep_prob from 0.5. to 0.7 or 0.8 shown better accuracy.

-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?
 Increasing output dimensions for convolution layer and adding dropout later in fully connected layers helped to get better accuracy.